ankitagupta12/pheromone/README.md

 Pheromones are chemical substances secreted from glands and used as a means of communication.

-`pheromone` is a mixin to easily send `ActiveRecord` updates to Kafka whenever there is a model update and/or create.
+`pheromone` allows setting up producers that publish `ActiveRecord` updates to Kafka whenever there is a model update and/or create.

 ## Installation